 During the treatment period, dizziness and hypotension occurred more often with the azilsartan treatment groups, and cough, a class side effect commonly encountered with ACE inhibitors, occurred more frequently with the ramipril group (8.2% of participants).
 Cough only occurred in 1% and 1.4% of azilsartan 40 and 80 mg groups, respectively.
 Another effect observed in the azilsartan group was a pertinent increase in serum potassium, sodium, and uric acid; no deaths resulted from this effect or the aforementioned adverse effects as well.
 Adverse events resulting in discontinuation of azilsartan in the treatment groups of 40 and 80 mg were less frequent (2.4% and 3.1%, respectively) than with ramipril (4.8%).
 There were no recorded events of hyperkalemia or angioedema in this study.

 Hypotension/orthostatic hypotension remained the most common adverse effect leading to discontinuation of azilsartan in placebo-controlled trials.
 Other observed adverse effects, although rare, included diarrhea (less than or equal to 2% in 80 mg treatment groups), nausea, asthenia, and fatigue.
-Rarer side effects observed are muscle spasms, dizziness, and cough.
+Less frequent side effects observed include muscle spasms, dizziness, and cough.
 In less than or equal to 0.4% of patients, low hemoglobin, hematocrit, and decreased number of red blood cells were also noted in patients taking azilsartan.

 As previously mentioned, azilsartan is an ARB, in the same drug class as some older antihypertensives such as losartan and valsartan.
-For all ARBs and other drugs that interfere with the RAAS system such as ACE-inhibitors and direct renin inhibitors, pregnancy is considered an absolute contraindication.
-Azilsartan is a teratogenic antihypertensive drug; if taken during early pregnancy, the threat of congenital abnormalities rises greatly.
+For all ARBs and other drugs that interfere with the RAAS system, such as ACE-inhibitors and direct renin inhibitors, pregnancy is considered an absolute contraindication.
+Azilsartan is a teratogenic antihypertensive drug; if taken during early pregnancy, the threat of congenital abnormalities rises substantially.
 ARB drugs are also considered fetotoxic during the second and third trimesters.
 For this reason, the FDA released a US Boxed Warning explaining the fetal risk with the FDA approval of azilsartan.
 If a woman has previously been on an ARB such as azilsartan and becomes pregnant, the drug should be discontinued immediately (preferably within two days of pregnancy confirmation), and an alternative should be discussed with a physician.
-The above mentioned conditions also apply to a woman planning to become pregnant.
-Evidence has also accumulated involving small levels of azilsartan being present in lactating rats’ milk, although it has not yet been studied in human lactating mothers.
+The conditions, as mentioned earlier, also apply to a woman planning to become pregnant.
+Evidence has also accumulated involving small levels of azilsartan being present in lactating rats’ milk, although it has not yet been a topic of research in human lactating mothers.

 Although there are no current clinical contraindications to azilsartan medoxomil therapy, it is not advisable to prescribe azilsartan with aliskiren-containing products (direct renin inhibitors) or other medications that impact the RAAS system, such as ACE inhibitors.
 Randomized controlled trial data suggests that ARB therapy combined with ACE inhibitors or aliskiren increases the risk of cardiovascular and renal problems; this is especially pertinent in those with diabetes mellitus.

 If a patient has a history of angioedema with prior ARB use, azilsartan should not be used, as with other ARBs.
 However, a patient with a history of angioedema as a result of ACE inhibitors can begin treatment with an ARB six weeks after discontinuation of the ACE inhibitor.
-If azilsartan is combined with chlorthalidone, anuria is a contraindication, along with pregnancy.
+If azilsartan is in combination therapy with chlorthalidone, anuria is a contraindication, along with pregnancy.

 In patients with chronic kidney disease or those on potassium supplements or potassium-sparing drugs, the risk for hyperkalemia increases and requires monitoring.
 In patients diagnosed with severe bilateral renal artery stenosis, acute kidney injury is a risk.

 Due to the primary method of metabolism for azilsartan being CYP2C9, once therapy has started, interactions with strong modulators of CYP2C9 should be monitored closely.
-Combination therapy with other antihypertensive agents should also be monitored, as well as concomitant non-steroidal anti-inflammatory (NSAID) or selective cyclooxygenase (COX-2) inhibitor therapy.
+Combination therapy with other antihypertensive agents also requires monitoring, as well as concomitant non-steroidal anti-inflammatory (NSAID) or selective cyclooxygenase (COX-2) inhibitor therapy.
 Renal function may become impaired with coadministration of NSAIDs or other selective COX-2 inhibitors with azilsartan.
-This impairment mostly occurs in patients with renal compromise, or those who may be elderly or volume-depleted; for this reason, if NSAIDs are given with azilsartan, the renal function requires periodic monitoring.
+This impairment mostly occurs in patients with renal compromise, or those who may be elderly or volume-depleted; for this reason, if using NSAIDs with azilsartan, the renal function requires periodic monitoring.

 Although azilsartan is normally well-tolerated, it is always imperative to make sure the interprofessional team is aware of the danger of prescribing ACE inhibitors, aliskiren-containing products, and ARBs together.
 Physicians, physician assistants, and nurse practitioners must be vigilant in making sure that these drugs are not prescribed together if more than one member of the team is responsible for the patient.
-Nurses must make sure that the patient accounts for each doctor and medication prescribed to him or her, and pharmacists must make sure that no drug interactions or duplicate therapies occur.
-It is of the utmost importance for each member of the medical team to verify that a female patient of child-bearing age is not pregnant before prescribing azilsartan or any other ARB.
+Pharmacists are responsible for checking the medication profile for drug interactions, alerting the team to potential adverse effects, and verifying dosing, as well as offering patient counseling when needed.
+Nurses must make sure that the patient accounts for each doctor and medication prescribed to him or her, and pharmacists must make sure that no drug interactions or duplicate therapies occur, as well as verifying appropriate dosing.
+It is of the utmost importance for each member of the medical team to confirm that a female patient of child-bearing age is not pregnant before prescribing azilsartan or any other ARB.
+Only with this type of interprofessional team approach can azilsartan therapy be optimally implemented, leading to better patient outcomes.
+[Level 5]

 |||Jones JD,Jackson SH,Agboton C,Martin TS, Azilsartan Medoxomil (Edarbi): The Eighth Angiotensin II Receptor Blocker.
 P [PubMed PMID: 22346296]|